Anesthesiology Critical Care

 The Department’s role extends outside the operating room setting to include pain management, remote anesthesiology, clinical consultation and critical care services.

-Together, our Cardiothoracic Intensive Care and Pediatric Intensive Care units serve more than 2,500 patients annually, while the Comfort & Pain Management Program makes 4,000 patient visits each year.
+Together, our Cardiothoracic Intensive Care and Pediatric Intensive Care units serve more than 2,500 patients annually, while the Comfort & Pain Medicine Program makes 4,000 patient visits each year.
 Nearly 18,000 anesthetics are performed each year.

 Through the Laura P. and Leland K. Whittier Virtual Pediatric Intensive Care Unit, the Department is extending its resources worldwide.